DoctorMcKay/node-teslapi/pi-gen-sources/README.md

 *Much of the image building code is borrowed from [marcone/teslausb](https://github.com/marcone/teslausb/tree/main-dev/pi-gen-sources).*

-To build a ready to flash one-step setup image, all you need to do is download and run `build-image.sh`.
+To build a ready to flash one-step setup image, first make sure that you have Node.js and npm installed, then all you need to do is download and run `build-image.sh`.

 ```shell
 $ curl https://raw.githubusercontent.com/DoctorMcKay/node-teslapi/master/pi-gen-sources/build-image.sh | bash